5 Signs You’re Using the Wrong EHR System

 Insufficient Training Materials

 An ideal EHR system ought to offer access to comprehensive and readily available training resources without any additional costs.
 As healthcare technology grows more complex, the absence of training resources might create a substantial obstacle to comprehending and efficiently using your practice management system.
 If your EHR vendor doesn't furnish such training materials, it's time for you to begin searching for a replacement.

 Usability matters, and so does user experience.
 If your EHR system has an overly complicated interface that requires significant time and effort to navigate, it's a sign that the system is not user-friendly.
 A user-friendly EHR offers quick access to frequently used features and evolves with your usage allowing you to customize it to your exact needs over time.

 Isn’t Specialty Specific

-Fifteen to twenty years ago, there was nothing like cloud-based EHR systems.
+Fifteen to twenty years ago, cloud-based EHR systems did not exist.
 That meant most doctors automated their practices using local server-based solutions that were expensive, cumbersome and challenging to use and maintain.
-If this is still you, then you need to step into the 21st century.
+If this is still you, then you need to catch up.
 Today, doctors all over the country are throwing out their servers and ditching expensive maintenance contracts for simplified cloud solutions that attract only a nominal monthly or annual fee.

 Remember that technology is an enabler and if what you have isn’t enabling you to keep up with the rapidly changing healthcare landscape, then it’s time you considered replacing your technology.